medibloc/panacea-core/.gitbook/4-validators/4-cosmovisor.md

 cp ./build/panacead $DAEMON_HOME/cosmovisor/upgrades/[upgrade-version]/bin
 ```

-The upgrade is complete when the chain is stopped by SoftwareUpgradeProposal, the binaries are replaced by cosmovisor, and the chain is started.s
+The upgrade is complete when the chain reaches the target height of upgrade.
+The binary is replaced by cosmovisor automatically, and the chain is started.